emidombek/career-analyzer/README.md

    - [time module](https://docs.python.org/3/library/time.html) - Offers functions for time-related operations like measuring performance and adding delays.
    - [subprocess module](https://docs.python.org/3/library/subprocess.html) - Allows spawning processes, running shell commands, and managing I/O.

   These are the core Technologies used in this application.
 Please see the [Dependencies](#📦-dependencies) section for a full list of items found in the `requirements.txt` file.
-Due to my environment setup several items that are not needed to run Application are included in the `requirements.txt`.
+Due to my environment, several items that are not needed to run the application are included in the `requirements.txt`.
 You can install the entire `requirements.txt` or only the core technologies listed above.

 ## 🤖 Code